Abayomiokojie/stroke-prediction/README.md

 	- 140 mg/dl or less:  normal value.
 	- 141 to 199 mg/dl: prediabetes or oral glucose intolerance.
 	- More than 200 mg/dl: Diabetes.
+- We used the canadian clasification for age:
+	- children 0-14 years old
+	- youth 15-25 years old
+	- Adult 25 to 64 years old
+	- Senior 65 and more years old

 ## Findings and Analysis

-### Demographic Characterization of patients with stroke:
+### Demographic Characterization of observations with and without stroke:

 - Immutable demographic characteristics:
+	- Gender:
+		- From the total observations, 41.4% of them was men and 58.6% was women.
-	- Gender: From our 249 observations of stroke, ---% of them was men and ---% was women.
+		- From our 249 observations of stroke, 43.4% of them was men and 56.6% was women.

-	- Age: we could observed a increase of stroke incidence after 58 years old with a peak after 78 years  old.
+	- Age: we could observed a increase of stroke incidence after 57 years old with a peak after 78 years  old.
-	¿how many people over 58 years old is married? and how many is single?
+		- 31.7% of observations had 57 or more years old and 68.3% had less than 57 years old.
+		- --- % was children between 0-14 years old
+		- --- % was youth between 15-25 years old
+		- ----%was Adult between 25 to 64 years old
+		- ---- % was Senior between 65 and more years old

 - Mutable demographic characteristics:
+	- Marital status:
+		-
-	- Marital status: --% was married and --% was unmarried, however, --% of stroke observation had more than--years old, therefore, it is an inbalance of categorie and is dificult to make a conclution here.
+		- Stroke: 88.4% was married and 11.6%% was never merried, however, --% of stroke observation had more than--years old, therefore, it is an inbalance of categorie and is dificult to make a conclution here.

 	- Setting: --% living in urban setting and --%  in city
 	- Type of work: Where worked people with stroke?